 I have homework, need to study, or take a test online.
 How am I supposed to do that?

 You can still get online to do homework, take tests, and study if you go to a computer lab on campus.
 The only place you will not be able to access the internet is from your room.
-Please see the schedule for the hours that the ATUS computer labs are available.
+Please see the locations of ATUS computer labs that are available.

 Does ResTek watch everything I do online?